Search

 What Senior Engineers Know That Juniors Don't

-You're Not Paid
+You're Not Paid to Write Code

-The uncomfortable truth that separates great engineers from good ones — and why the most valuable thing you produce is never in your codebase.
+The uncomfortable truth that separates great engineers from good ones and why the most valuable thing you produce is never in your codebase.

 Every engineer starts their career believing the same thing: the job is to write code.
 You get hired, you're given a ticket, you write the solution, you ship it.
-Output = code.
-Simple.

 This belief is understandable.
-It's reinforced everywhere — by job titles ("Software Engineer"), by tools (GitHub contribution graphs), by culture (the 10x developer myth).
+It's reinforced everywhere by job titles ("Software Engineer"), by tools (GitHub contribution graphs), and by culture (the 10x developer myth).
 But it's wrong, and the longer you hold onto it, the more it limits you.

 Let's start with the real question.